Is payroll driving you mad? Payroll is typically the number one concern for many small business owners worried about

+Is payroll driving you mad?
+Payroll is typically the number one concern for many small business owners worried about

 Invest in payroll software

-Payroll systems such as Sage One Payroll will automate the whole process for you, taking care of things like NI and tax calculations, generating payslips for employees, keeping up with legislation such as Real Time Information (RTI) and providing information for end of year tax returns.
+Payroll systems will automate the whole process for you, taking care of things like NI and tax calculations, generating payslips for employees, keeping up with legislation such as Real Time Information (RTI) and providing information for end of year tax returns.

 Get good support for your payroll software